ondat/documentation/docs/operations/licensing.md

 ## Ondat CLI - Running the CLI

-In order to get the CLI running, we must launch it on the target Kubernetes
+In order to get the CLI running, you must launch it on the target Kubernetes
 cluster:

 ```shell